arminmoin/ML-Quadrat/README.md

 <a name="user-doc-quick"></a>
 ## 3. Quick (15 mins) Tutorial
 Here, we provide a quick tutorial to get familiar with ML2.
 However, in order to read the full documentation, please go to the section ML2 Users' Documentation (Full Tutorial) below.

-### Why ML2?
-Currently, ThingML and other Model-Driven Software Engineering (MDSE) tools for the IoT and CPS, that we are aware of, do not support Data Analytics and Machine Learning (DAML) at the modeling level.
-However, DAML methods and techniques are crucial for developing smart IoT services and CPS applications.
-Therefore, we enable DAML at the modeling level through our Domain-Specific Modeling Language (DSML) and tool.

 ### How to install ML2?
 **System requirements and software prerequisites:**